New Conservative leader Andrew Scheer no stranger to making political history

 In the aftermath of the 2015 election, which put the Conservatives in Opposition, Scheer gave serious thought to seeking the role of interim leader, which became available when Stephen Harper announced his resignation shortly after going down in defeat to the Liberals.

-The interim job comes with a catch, warned Alberta MP Chris Warkentin: you can't run for the permanent position.
+The interim job comes with a catch, warned fellow Saskatchewan MP Chris Warkentin: you can't run for the permanent position.
 Warkentin looked Scheer him square in the eye and said, "Don't do it."

 Warkentin and others were looking around at who was already testing the waters for a leadership bid.
 At the time, it was far from clear whether longtime party heavyweights Jason Kenney and Peter MacKay would seek the job.
 Challenging them would have been futile.